SUNET/pkcs11_ca/docs/source/usage.rst

    # Delete the HSM keys and database data
    sudo rm -rf data/db_data/ data/hsm_tokens/

-   # Note that this is for softhsm, if you use a real HSM then deleting the HSM keys are out of scope for this example but this might help
+   # Note that the above is for softhsm, if you use a real HSM then deleting the HSM keys are out of scope for this example but this might help
    pkcs11-tool -b --login --so-pin $PKCS11PIN --pin $PKCS11PIN --token $PKCS11_TOKEN --module $PKCS11_MODULE --label my_label_here -y privkey
    pkcs11-tool -b --login --so-pin $PKCS11PIN --pin $PKCS11PIN --token $PKCS11_TOKEN --module $PKCS11_MODULE --label my_label_here -y pubkey